robertsdotpm/p2pd/docs/source/python/index.rst

 **Running async examples**

 Alr1ght people, P2PD uses Python's 'asynchronous' features to run everything in an event loop.
-You might want to use the special 'REPL' that the asyncio module provides to run these examples.
-It's available on (very) recent versions of Python like 3.8 or higher.
-Otherwise, P2PD has a function called async_test(name_of_async_func, arg_tup) that can be used to run async code.
+The easiest way to try out examples is to run code in an interactive prompt.
+For convenience P2PD includes an interactive REPL that lets you easily run async code.
+It also handles choosing the right event loop policy and multiprocessing start methods otherwise the code wouldn't work consistently across platforms.

 .. code-block:: shell

-    python3 -m asyncio
+    python3 -m p2pd

 .. code-block:: python3

-    asyncio REPL 3.11.0
+    P2PD 2.7.9 REPL on Python 3.8 / win32
+    Loop = selector, Process = spawn
     Use "await" directly instead of "asyncio.run()".
-    Type "help", "copyright", "credits" or "license" for more information.
-    >>> import asyncio
     >>> from p2pd import *

 Now you can simply type `await some_function()` in the REPL to execute it.